 The easiest solution for combining your home theater and music listening system is purchasing a high-quality system to replace your two-channel preamplifier entirely, for instance, buying a receiver will usually mean that you don’t need a preamp as we explained in our guide. .
 This allows you to have high-quality sound in two channel mode without the complexity of having two amps.
 Most modern systems have features that enable switching between pre-set profiles or channels.

 Though these systems are the most simple, they will not achieve the purest untouched signal the source.
 The digital processing in these systems is impressive, but for some audiophiles, it’s still not enough.

 One of the most inexpensive options is integrating a switch, or physically switching the main channel outputs from the stereo and home theater preamps physically.
 A switch like this would work well.

 What Should I Buy?

-It can be somewhat tricky to track down a high quality integrated amp that has a bypass feature.
+It can be somewhat tricky to track down a high-quality integrated amp that has a bypass feature.
 You can find a list here that features every amplifier by every manufacturer as recently as September 2017.
 On the lower end of the price spectrum is the Marantz PM8005 (click for current Amazon price)

 The Parasound’s Halo integrated is an excellent choice at about $2,500.

-There are several options to choose from, and carefully selecting the equipment based on reviews and other user experience is essential.
+There are several options to choose from, and carefully selecting the equipment based on reviews and other user experiences is essential.
 Ultimately, it can be hard to go wrong when dealing with equipment of this caliber.